Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 Later, this data can be integrated with third-party market, demographic, and psychographic data.

-Whole data is gathered in different CRM, marketing automation, call center platforms, ERP, and MRP systems.
+All data is gathered in different CRM, marketing automation, call center, ERP, and MRP systems.
 But there is no communication between these two systems.

 They are used on many software platforms and in a wide range of databases.
 They use multiple technologies and APIs.

-Accessing this massive amount of data is a challenging task that requires multiple skills, and it isn't easy to find a person who can perform these tasks.
+Accessing this massive amount of data is challenging and requires multiple skills, and it isn't easy to find someone who can handle it.

-Sales and marketing teams require immediate answers, whereas the data analytics team must work closely with IT to manage operational systems, strategize, and incorporate architectural modifications, as well as build, test, and deploy new analytics.
+Sales and marketing teams require immediate answers, whereas the data analytics team must work closely with IT to manage operational systems, strategize, implement architectural changes, and build, test, and deploy new analytics.

-This process is lengthy, complicated, and subject to multiple blockages.
+This process is lengthy, complex, and prone to multiple obstacles.

 What are the 5 Customer Analytics Categories?

-Customer analytics are powerful tools that enable companies to understand their customers and enhance their services.
+Customer analytics are powerful tools that help companies understand their customers and improve their services.

-This data may not be easy to understand, so it's essential to make it understandable for customer success analysts.
+This data may be difficult to interpret, so it's essential to make it clear to customer success analysts.

-With the help of descriptive analytics, an organization can understand the past and enable result-oriented action plans for the future.
+With descriptive analytics, an organization can understand the past and develop result-oriented action plans for the future.

 This technology provides different information, including: